bylehn/pme-symposium-2025/pages/approach.md

 1. Can we optimize for both properties simultaneously?

-2. What are the benefits, if any, with auxetic networks on bandgap creation?
+<v-click> 2.
+What are the benefits, if any, with auxetic networks on bandgap creation? </v-click>